Minority candidates see both success and veiled racism - Sentinel Colorado

 In the end, Gillum came within less than 56,000 votes of DeSantis.
 In Georgia, the contest for governor was still too close to call on Wednesday.

-There were also campaigns where allegations of racism were not enough to knock the candidate out of contention.
+There were also campaigns around the country where allegations of racism were not enough to knock the candidate out of the running.
 In Iowa, Republican Rep. Steve King won a ninth term despite condemnation from his own party over his ties to white supremacists.

 “Progressives have to have a better rebuttal to Trump’s tribalism than they have right now,” said Democratic strategist Cornell Belcher.
 “We have to give moderate white voters who are bothered by a sense of division some skin in this racism game.
 That’s not pivoting to health care.
 That’s talking about how this tribalism will affect them and their children.
 You don’t fix racism by not taking it on.”